jaejunlee0538/sensable_phantom_in_linux/README.md

 ![image_example_hl_point_manipulation]

->If you come accross with similar error message as follow when you run example program again,
+>If you come accross with similar error message as follow when you run example program in x64 Ubuntu,
 ```shell
 $ ./ParticleWaltz
 ./ParticleWaltz: error while loading shared libraries: libHD.so.3.0: cannot open shared object file: No such file or directory